 The group’s focus is to educate people about common mental health issues like stress, anxiety and depression, how to spot the signs and symptoms as well as finding helpful ways of coping and improving them.

 You can attend the two-hour session on a drop-in basis – and will be encouraged to participate as much or as little as you like.

-What can you expect from the Wellbeing group – PLEASE NOTE that our services are moving online
+What can you expect from the Wellbeing group – PLEASE NOTE that our services are now online

 The group offers peer support and helps to reduce stigma by normalising conversations about mental health.
 It encourages people to talk about wellbeing challenges or triumphs with others who share similar experiences.
 The group provides an accepting and supportive environment.
 The educative workshops gives an opportunity to access support and identify helpful and holistic ways of coping and improving mental health.